Development

 User experience (UX) research is the process of discovering the behaviours, motivations and needs of your customers through observation, task analysis and other types of authentic user feedback.

-As a website design company, we know that in carrying out this research, you can understand the user experience for new products and services, which is imperative in developing the functionality of your website.
+As website design specialists, we know that in carrying out this research, you can understand the user experience for new products and services, which is imperative in developing the functionality of your website.
 Once all of the discovery has been complete, it is then time to develop the wireframes, which sits as an essential step in the website build process.

 WHAT’S INVOLVED WITH UX RESEARCH?